Jul 14, 2021

 Who is Snapchat for?

 According to its terms of conditions, users must be at least 13 years old if they want to open a Snapchat account.
-You must type your birthdate to create an account, although there is no age verification, meaning children under 13 can easily sign up.
-According to Common Sense Media, Snapchat is suitable for teenagers aged 16 and over, owing to the susceptibility to age-inappropriate content and marketing ploys like quizzes that gather your personal data.
+It would be best and safe for kids to type your birthdate to create an account, although there is no age verification, meaning children under 13 can quickly sign up.
+According to Common Sense Media, Snapchat is suitable for teenagers aged 16 and over, owing to the susceptibility to age-inappropriate content and marketing ploys like quizzes that gather your data.

 Unique Features of Snapchat